magszymanski/business-ar/web/site/content/en-CA/help.md

 - Other matters as set out in the notice of AGM

 ## Requirement to hold an AGM
-Companies registered in British Columbia are required to hold an AGM at least once each calendar year and not more than 15 months after the anniversary date of your company being registered in BC.
+Companies incorporated in British Columbia are required to hold an AGM at least once each calendar year and not more than 15 months after the anniversary date of your company being incorporated in BC.

-If your company is newly registered in BC, your first AGM must be held not more than 18 months after the date it was registered within BC.
+If your company is newly incorporated in B.C., your first AGM must be held not more than 18 months after the date it was registered within BC.

 The Annual Report asks the status of your AGM to help your company remain compliant with the requirements of the <a href="https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/02057_00_multi" target="_blank"> BC Corporations Act</a>.